Jared Young Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th among all MLB pitching staffs.

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.

-- Nola (6-5) gets the starting nod for the Phillies in his 17th start of the season.
-He's put together a 4.38 ERA in 100 2/3 innings pitched, with 98 strikeouts.

-- In his most recent time out on Thursday against the Atlanta Braves, the righty went six scoreless innings while surrendering two hits.
+- In his most recent time out on Friday against the New York Mets, the righty went six innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.